Fanomez4ntsoa/reactPHP/README.md

-Building a restful api uing reactPHP
+Building a restful api using Reactphp

   * Set up a working server
     that will handle incoming requests.